|

 of disobedience and wrongdoing does not begin with rape, David’s undecisiveness and vacillation gave Amnon license,

+and he took it.
 Further, by not punishing Amnon as he should, David sowed a seed of resentment in the heart of Absalom.
 Here is a father

 who has lost control of his household and can do nothing but stand in the shadows and watch his children rape and murder each